-Three Months Ended March 31, 2023 June 30, 2023 Compared with Three Months Ended March 31, 2022 June 30, 2022
+Three Months Ended June 30, 2023 September 30, 2023 Compared with Three Months Ended June 30, 2022 September 30, 2022

-Marine transportation Segment Margin for the 2023 Quarter increased \$13.6 million \$8.2 million, or 112% 47%, from the 2022 Quarter.
-This increase is primarily attributable to higher utilization and day rates in our inland and offshore businesses, including the M/T American Phoenix, during the 2023 Quarter.
-We have continued Demand for our offshore barge services to see an increase in demand move intermediate and utilization of our vessels due to increased refinery utilization and the increased need for movements refined products from the Gulf Coast to the East Coast for certain products.
-Demand for our barge services to move intermediate and refined products remained high during the 2023 Quarter due to the recovery continued strength of refinery utilization rates as well as the lack of new supply of similar type vessels (primarily due to higher construction costs) as well as the retirement of older vessels in the market.
+Marine transportation Segment Margin for the 2023 Quarter increased \$8.2 million \$11.8 million, or 47% 78%, from the 2022 Quarter.
+This increase is primarily attributable to higher day rates in our inland and offshore businesses, including the M/T American Phoenix, during the 2023 Quarter.
+Demand for our offshore barge services to move intermediate and refined products from the Gulf Coast to the East Coast remained high during the 2023 Quarter due to the continued strength of refinery utilization rates as well as the lack of new supply of similar type vessels (primarily due to higher construction costs and long lead times for construction) as well as the retirement of older vessels in the market.
 These factors have also contributed to an overall increase in spot and term rates for our services.
-Additionally, Additionally, the M/T American Phoenix is under contract for the remainder of 2023 with an investment grade customer at a more favorable rate than 2022, and we recently entered into a new three-and-a-half-year contract starting in January of 2024 with a credit-worthy counterparty at the highest day rate we have received since we first purchased the vessel in 2014.
+Additionally, the M/T American Phoenix is under contract for the remainder of 2023 with an investment grade customer at a more favorable rate than 2022, and during the 2023 Quarter, we recently entered into a new three-and-a-half-year contract starting in January of 2024 with a credit-worthy counterparty at the highest day rate we have received since we first purchased the vessel in 2014.

-Six Months Ended June 30, 2023 Compared with Six Months Ended June 30, 2022
+Six Nine Months Ended June 30, 2023 September 30, 2023 Compared with Six Nine Months Ended June 30, 2022 September 30, 2022

-Marine transportation Segment Margin for the first six months of 2023 increased \$21.7 million, or 73%, from the first six months of 2022.
+Marine transportation Segment Margin for the first six nine months of 2023 increased \$21.7 million \$33.6 million, or 73% 75%, from the first six nine months of 2022.
 This increase is primarily attributable to an increase in overall day rates in our inland and offshore business, including the M/T American Phoenix.
 In addition, we have continued to see strong demand for our barge services to move intermediate and refined products keeping utilization rates high across both periods.
 The strong demand from our customers as well as the lack of new supply of similar type vessels and the retirement of older vessels in the market have contributed the increase in day rates discussed above.